altayer-digital/ATGValidator/README.md

 ## ValidatorCache
 This is a custom in memory storage used to hold all rules, valid values, form handler and validation handlers closures.
 Please feel free to explore how it is implemented.

+## Due Credits

+When we were faced with the task of finding a good validation framework to be used in our apps, we went through the exploration stage to find available opensource libraries and finally came up with the best one available for the job.
+If you were in the same situation, you must know which one it is.
+It's none other than the amazing [Validator](https://github.com/adamwaite/Validator) framework written by [Adam Waite](https://github.com/adamwaite).
+If you haven't seen it already, please head over to that repo and take a look.

+[Validator](https://github.com/adamwaite/Validator) uses generics extensively and is the backbone of how the framework works.
+This made it impossible for us to club together various ui elements and get a unified result for the validations from them.
+And we really needed form validation in our projects.

+So we started writing a framework with protocols as its backbone and to use form validation as the main goal we wanted to achieve.
+And here is the result, ATGValidator.
+Please note that the core concepts are heavily influenced by [Validator](https://github.com/adamwaite/Validator) framework and we want to give the due credit to [Adam Waite](https://github.com/adamwaite) for the excellent work he has done.

 ## Copyright and License